codefori/vscode-ibmi-walkthroughs/content/code-ibmi-ifsBrowser/ifstips.md

 4. refresh the listing in the IFS Browser
 5. search content in a directory
 6. upload a file to a directory

+## Opening EBCDIC files

+In the [connection settings](command:workbench.action.openSettings), you are able to enable a feature that will let the you open and edit EBCDIC sources.